 A huge amount of work takes place behind the scenes to make the sports we love run as well as they do.
-Fitness trainers, managers, sports scientists and therapists all have a part to play.
-Not only is sport something that everyone can get involved with, but it’s also great for both physical and mental wellbeing.
+From fitness trainers to managers, sports scientists to therapists (to name just a few).

 Deciding that you want to do an apprenticeship in sport is a great first step on your road to some great jobs and qualifications.
 However, your next task is to work out what part you want to play in the sports industry.